32 new COVID-19 cases in Greenup County

 GREENUP COUNTY, Ky.
 (WSAZ) – Thirty-two new COVID-19 cases are reported in Greenup County.

-The Greenup County Health Department made that announcement Tuesday, saying the cases range from a 12-year-old girl to a 79-year-old man who’s in hospital isolation.
-The rest are isolating at home.
+The Greenup County Health Department made that announcement Wednesday, saying the latest cases range from a 3-year-old girl to men and women in their 60s and 70s.

 Copyright 2020 WSAZ.
 All rights reserved.